antronerds/r2-tutorials/docs/Adapting_R2.md

     (Figure 21) and click next.
 Here select the dataset of interest , only datasets which have a corresponding personalized track are represented in the pulldown menu.
-Click the �Copy/delete/rename/export Tracks� button.
-Here select the personal track , �export� operation and r2\_track at �export as� .
-Click execute� and download link with the track name can be loaded by clicking the right mouse button.
+Click the "Copy/delete/rename/export Tracks" button.
+Here select the personal track , "export" operation and r2\_track at "export as" .
+Click execute" and download link with the track name can be loaded by clicking the right mouse button.